b-charles/pigs/ioc/README.md

 }

 func init() {
-    ioc.PutFactory(ComponentFactory)
-}
+    ioc.PutNamedFactory("My demo component", ComponentFactory) }
 ```

 Factories can not define cyclic dependencies (i.e. a factory produces a component `A` which is needed to another factory to create a component `B` which should be injected in the factory of `A`).
 To resolve the problem, you have to break the cycle, or wait another step in the component's lifecycle (like [Injection](#injection) or [Post-Initialization](#post-initialization)) to inject the required component.

-Like explain in the section [Scopes: Default, Core and Testing](#scopes-default-core-and-testing), the functions `Put` and `PutFactory` define the component in the core set.
-The functions `DefaultPut` and `DefaultPutFactory` can be used in the same way to define a component in the default set, and the functions `TestPut` and `TestPutFactory` for the test set.
+Like explain in the section [Scopes: Default, Core and Testing](#scopes-default-core-and-testing), the functions `Put`, `PutNamed`, `PutFactory` and `PutNamedFactory` define the component in the core set.
+The functions `DefaultPut`, `DefaultPutNamed`, `DefaultPutFactory` and `DefaultPutNamedFactory` can be used in the same way to define a component in the default set, and the functions `TestPut`, `TestPutNamed`, `TestPutFactory` and `TestPutNamedFactory` for the test set.

-Finaly, all this methods have their `Erroneous*` prefixed version (e.g. `ErroneousTestPut`) which doesn't panic but returns an error if something wrong happened.
+Finaly, all this methods have their `Erroneous*` prefixed version (e.g. `ErroneousTestPutNamed`) which doesn't panic but returns an error if something wrong happened.

 ### Exploitation